YinmiAlas/lambdadata-yinmialasdspt7/README.md

 pip install -i https://test.pypi.org/simple/ my-lambdadata-yinmialas==2.2

 ### Usage
-    '''Computes a confusion matrix using numpy for true and pred.
+Computes a confusion matrix using numpy for true and pred.

 Results are identical and similar in computation time to: from sklearn.metrics import confusion_matrix